hashicorp/katakoda/terraform-infrastructure-pipelines-workshop/deploy-k8s-consul-vault.md

 ## Enable Consul and Vault

 Now that your Kubernetes cluster has been provisioned, you will deploy Consul and Vault on your cluster.

 In Terraform Cloud, navigate to your Kubernetes workspace.
-Click on "Configure variables", and then set the Terraform variable `enable_consul_and_vault` to `true`.
+Click on "Variables", and then set the Terraform variable `enable_consul_and_vault` to `true`.

 1. Click on the "three dots" icon next to the "enable_consul_and_vault" variable.